alekmaul/potator/platform/opendingux/readme.txt

 --------------------------------------------------------------------------------
 List of emulated games
 --------------------------------------------------------------------------------
-Lots of the Potator games ;)
+All of the Potator games ;)

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.1 : 17/09/2013
+  Fixed  : last register for fm voice not write
+  Fixed  : some typo in readme file
+  Fixed  : game crc was not good (always 0)
+  Update : sound driver rewrite to be more accurate with MESS version driver

-V1.0 : 10/08/2013
+V1.0 : 03/11/2012
   Initiale release

 --------------------------------------------------------------------------------
-How to use ProSystem :
+How to use Potator :
 --------------------------------------------------------------------------------
 Put potator.opk in your apps directory.
 Put your games where you want.
-Reboot menu, the Potator icon will appear in Emulators section.
+The Potator icon will appear in Emulators section.

 Controls :
  * Direction pad and A / B : Watara Supervision pad and button A / B